The Velveteen Rabbit at 100

 While each essay can stand alone, the chapters in "The Velveteen Rabbit" at 100 flow in a coherent sequence from beginning to end, showing connections between readings from a wide array of critical approaches.
 Philosophical and cultural studies lead us to consider the meaning of love and reality in ways both timeless and temporal.
 The Velveteen Rabbit is an Anthropocene Rabbit.
 He is also disabled.
 Here a traditional exegetical reading sits alongside queering the text.
 Collectively, these essays more than double the amount of serious scholarship on The Velveteen Rabbit.
 Combining hindsight with evolving sensibilities about representation, the contributors offer thirteen ways of looking at this Rabbit that Margery Williams gave us—ways that we can also use to look at other classic storybooks.

 "'The Velveteen Rabbit' at 100 more than doubles the amount of serious literary scholarship on The Velveteen Rabbit.
 The essays in this collection explore the paradoxes and contradictions of this story and its reception, raising many fascinating new issues and questions."- Margaret Mackey, author of Space, Place, and Children's Reading Development: Mapping the Connections

-"There has not been significant scholarly engagement with The Velveteen Rabbit before, and this dynamic, engaging collection will fill that gap and potentially spur future critical work."- Megan Dowd Lambert, author of Reading Picture Books with Children and former lecturer in children's literature at Simmons University
+"There has not been significant scholarly engagement with The Velveteen Rabbit before, and this dynamic, engaging collection will fill that gap and potentially spur future critical work."- Megan Dowd Lambert, author of Reading Picture Books with Children: How to Shake Up Storytime and Get Kids Talking about What They See and former lecturer in children's literature at Simmons University